danoneata/humans/README.md

 Or is this information (the speaker identity) already present in the input audio stream?
 To explicitly circumvent the speaker variability, I would be very tempted to use a single-person dataset (_e.g._, Obama for which there are many video recording available).
 Although, on a second thought, this approach has the disadvantage of being specific to a single type of voice.

+_Q_ Business-wise is better to target a single speaker or does the method need to work for any speaker from the beginning?

 | dataset | num. hours | num. speakers | status     | observations | link |
 |---------|------------|---------------|------------|--------------|------|